amykapernick/blog/site/posts/how-google-runs-my-home.md

 "Hey Google, can you ask Harmony to turn on Foxtel?"

 If a command wasn't successful, I'd like the ability to try again.
-Most of the time I just need to say it slightly differently or more clearly and it understands me so having to go through the whole "Hey Google" bit again is a pain.
+Most of the time I need to say it slightly differently or more clearly and it understands me so having to go through the whole "Hey Google" bit again is a pain.
 I think this is functionality that is now available (Continued Conversation), but on devices that use US English only (don't ask me why that makes a difference).

 ### Manners